jhudsl/tidyversecourse/docs/02-get-data.md

 ## CSVs

 Like Excel Spreadsheets and Google Sheets, **Comma-separated values (CSV)** files allow us to store tabular data; however, it does this in a much simple format.
 CSVs are **plain-text** files, which means that all the important information in the file is represented by text (where text is numbers, letters, and symbols you can type on your keyboard).
 This means that there are no workbooks or metadata making it difficult to open these files.
-CSVs are flexible files and are thus the preferred storage method for tabular data for many data scientits.
+CSVs are flexible files and are thus the preferred storage method for tabular data for many data scientists.

 For example, consider a dataset that includes information about the heights and blood types of three individuals.
 You could make a table that has three columns (names, heights, and blood types) and three rows (one for each person) in Google Docs or Microsoft Word.
 However, there is a better way of storing this data in plain text without needing to put them in table format.
 CSVs are a perfect way to store these data.
 In the CSV format, the values of each column for each person in the data are separated by commas and each row (each person in our case) is separated by a new line.
 This means your data would be stored in the following format: